 - 1. The characteristic frequency drift of radiosonde equipment and the requirement for flexibility in the operation of radiosondes preclude effective suballocation, channeling, or the granting of authority to use specific frequencies in the bands 400.15-406 and 1668.4-1700 MHz.
 The shared use of these bands corresponds essentially, for interference considerations, to shared use of a single nominal center band frequency assignment. - 2.
 Interference to the meteorological aids service that can result in spoiled observations is, by the nature of the service and the resources usually available, inherently difficult to identify and locate. - 3.
 Mutual interference is possible between radiosondes operating simultaneously within 160 kilometers of each other.
 Line-of-sight distance to the horizon is greater than 480 kilometers from a radiosonde at an altitude of 15 kilometers. - 4.
 Since these bands are available for the use of all federal agencies responsible for the conduct of meteorological observations, each agency shall take appropriate measures to avoid interference through local coordination of specific operations if interference is indicated. - 5.
-In application of allocation footnote US99, whenever it is necessary to operate radiosondes in the band 1668.4-1670 MHz within the United States, notification of the operations shall be sent, as far in advance as possible, to the Division of Astronomical Sciences, National Science Foundation, 4201 Wilson Boulevard, Room 1045, Arlington, VA 22230, with a copy to the Executive Secretary, IRAC.
+In application of allocation footnote US99, whenever it is necessary to operate radiosondes in the band 1668.4-1670 MHz within the U.S., notification of the operations shall be sent, as far in advance as possible, to the Division of Astronomical Sciences, National Science Foundation, 4201 Wilson Boulevard, Room 1045, Arlington, VA 22230, with a copy to the Executive Secretary, IRAC.

-8.3.7A Coordination of GOES Satellite Terrestrial Data Collection Platforms
+8.3.7A Coordination of Geostationary Operational Environmental Satellite Terrestrial Data Collection Platforms

-Use of the GOES Satellite terrestrial data collection platforms (DCP) in the band 401 - 402.2756 MHz shall be coordinated and registered with the Department of Commerce, National Oceanic and Atmospheric Administration (NOAA) office of National Environmental Satellite Data Information Service (NESDIS).
-There are two satellites in operation to receive data from DCP, one in the east at 75 degrees which uses odd numbered GOES channels and one in the west at 135 degrees which uses even number GOES channels.
+Use of a Geostationary Operational Environmental Satellites (GOES) terrestrial Data Collection Platforms (DCP) in the band 401.7-402.4 MHz shall be coordinated and registered with the Department of Commerce, National Oceanic and Atmospheric Administration (NOAA) office of National Environmental Satellite Data Information Service (NESDIS).
+There are two satellites in operation to receive data from DCP: GOES East at 75.2 degrees, which uses odd numbered channels; and GOES West at 137 degrees, which uses even number channels.
 The satellites collect data from the DCP at set time intervals and relays information to a central processing center.
 NESDIS controls all time slots and operating collection codes.